Legally Blonde (musical): Act one

 Elle, believing that being blonde is the problem, decides to become a brunette.
-She heads to the Hair Affair salon where she meets beautician Paulette, who, after counselling Elle that all bad hair decisions are motivated by love, talks to Elle of her dreams of meeting a handsome Irishman ("Ireland"), and encourages her not to give up or downplay her personal qualities.
+At the nearby Hair Affair salon, Elle meets beautician and Hair Affair owner, Paulette Buonufonte.
+Paulette tells Elle that all bad hair decisions are motivated by love and reveals her dreams of meeting a handsome Irishman.
+Paulette encourages Elle not to give up or downplay her personal qualities ("Ireland").
 At the salon, Vivienne, who is discussing a party planned for next Friday, unexpectedly gives Elle an invitation, telling her it is a costume party.
-Paulette sends Elle off with a costume for the party with lyrics of encouragement ("Ireland (Reprise)").
+Paulette gives Elle a costume for the party and more words of encouragement ("Ireland (Reprise)").

-Walking into the party as a Playboy Bunny, Elle soon realizes that she was tricked by Vivienne, as no one else is wearing a costume.
-Despite this, she still seeks out Warner in an effort to win him back, but he remains unimpressed ("Serious (Reprise)").
-Elle runs from the party, only to meet Emmett, who struggles to understand Elle's love problems.
-He has Elle assess her priorities until she realizes it is her obsession with Warner that keeps her from earning his respect ("Chip On My Shoulder").
-Freed from her need to please Warner, she defeats him in a classroom debate.
-Elle then helps Paulette get her dog back from her ex-boyfriend, using legal jargon and demonstrating that she is beginning to understand law.
+Walking into the party dressed as a Playboy Bunny, Elle soon realizes that she was tricked by Vivienne, as no one else is wearing a costume.
+Despite this, she still seeks out Warner in an effort to win him back, but he remains unimpressed, only caring about her looks ("Serious (Reprise)").
+Elle runs from the party, only to meet Emmett, who struggles to understand Elle's romantic problems.
+Emmett helps Elle assess her priorities, and she realizes her obsession with Warner is preventing her from gaining his respect.
+Freed from her need to please Warner, she defeats him in a classroom debate ("Chip On My Shoulder").
+Elle helps Paulette get custody of her dog back from her ex-boyfriend, using legal jargon and demonstrating that she is beginning to understand law ("Run Rufus Run / Elle Reflects").

-Along with Enid Hoopes, Warner and Vivienne win two of Callahan's coveted internship positions, and Warner proposes to Vivienne on the spot right in front of Elle.
-Vivienne accepts with a kiss.
+Warner, Vivienne, and Enid win three of Callahan's four coveted internship positions.
+Warner proposes to Vivienne on the spot in front of Elle, and Vivienne accepts.
 Elle is devastated, but Emmett shows her the internship list, revealing Elle got an internship position as well.
 Elle realizes that she does not need a man to feel accepted in the world, and that all she needs is to believe in herself.
-Overjoyed, she celebrates, disses Warner, calls her mother to tell her the news and eagerly anticipates the trial ("So Much Better").
+Overjoyed, she celebrates, and eagerly anticipates the trial ("So Much Better").